kyma-project/kyma/docs/service-brokers/docs/030-gs-environment-mapping.md

 ---
-title: EnvironmentMapping tutorial
+title: Activate a RemoteEnvironment using EnvironmentMapping
 type: Getting Started
 ---

-This tutorial shows how to perform operations on remote environments in the command line.
-For the custom resource definition, see the `environment-mapping.crd.yaml` file under the `/resources/cluster-essentials/templates/` directory.
+This Getting Started guide shows you how to perform operations on remote environments in the command line.
+For the Custom Resource Definition, see the `environment-mapping.crd.yaml` file under the `/resources/cluster-essentials/templates/` directory.
 An instance of the EnvironmentMapping enables the RemoteEnvironment with the same name in a given Namespace.
 In this example, the EnvironmentMapping enables the `ec-prod` remote environment in the `production` Namespace:

 ```yaml